mark-nicholson/python-editline/README.md

 I have done various tries at this.
 The module/ directory is so far the one that works.

+  - Basic tab completion runs smoothly (... in Python code)
+  - interface starts up automatically with 'python -i'
+  - system-wide editline instance is created automatically
+  - terminal resizing works
+  - support for RIGHT-SIDE prompt (as well as std) is present (I don't think readline can even do that)
+  - support for ^c and ^d match the readline functionality
+  - no noticeable terminal changes occur after running
+  - history support works
+     * adding commands
+     * loading history file
+     * saving history file

 ### Annoyances

 I am vexed and cannot understand why Modules/main.c in the Python build does this